Lateefah Simon

 Lateefah Aaliyah Simon (born January 29, 1977) is an American politician who is the U.S. representative for California's 12th congressional district since January 2025.
 A member of the Democratic Party, she is the first member of Congress known to be born legally blind in both eyes, and the first Muslim member from California and outside of the Midwestern United States.

 She served on the Bay Area Rapid Transit board of directors and on the board of trustees of the California State University system.
 She served as a trustee of the San Francisco Foundation and president of MeadowFund, a community investment fund created by Patricia Quillin, the wife of Netflix co-founder Reed Hastings, and was president of Akonadi Foundation, an organization focused on racial justice in Oakland, California.
 In 2003, she became the youngest woman to receive a MacArthur Fellowship for her leadership of the Center for Young Women's Development (now the Young Women's Freedom Center) in San Francisco at the age of 26.

 Early life and education

 Simon was born and raised in the Western Addition neighborhood of San Francisco.
 She attended Washington High School, where she joined the debate team.
 Beginning at age 15, she did outreach work for the Young Women's Freedom Center.

-Simon earned a Bachelor of Arts in public policy at Mills College, where she was the 2017 commencement speaker, a Master of Public Administration from the University of San Francisco, and was a 2014 Social Entrepreneurs-in-Residence Fellow at Stanford University.
+Simon earned a Bachelor of Arts in public policy at Mills College, a Master of Public Administration from the University of San Francisco, and was a 2014 Social Entrepreneurs-in-Residence Fellow at Stanford University.